Getting started (C++ reference implementation)

 A write fans out to every subscriber.
 Three delivery styles, all on the same vertex:

-// (1) an in-process callback (fires inline on each write, with a cloned rope_t)
+// (1) an in-process callback, fired inline on each write with the delivered rope_t.

 // (2) a spec-faithful target vertex (a write re-dispatches the value to /log/temp)